Bandwidth/webrtc-sample-conference-java/README.md

 In step 9, provide the publicly accessible URL of your sample app.
 You need to add `/callback` to the end of this URL in the Voice Application settings.

-You do no need to set a callback user id or password.
+You do not need to set a callback user id or password.

 Create the application and make note of your _Application ID_.
 You will provide this in the settings below.